dreeSec/WolvSec-CTF-2022-Writeups/OSINT/Where in the world.md

 flag: `wsc{OILFIELD}`

-Shoutout the [USA Geoguessr community](https://discord.gg/wx7CUMAxJQ)! would not have all adopt a highway signs memorized without them :)
+Shoutout to the [USA Geoguessr community](https://discord.gg/wx7CUMAxJQ)! would not have all adopt a highway signs memorized without them :)